 Based upon JEDI model computations, the operation and maintenance of the proposed Project is estimated to generate seven full full-time jobs with combined estimated annual earnings of approximately $600,000.
 These seven jobs are anticipated to be comprised of a Project Manager, Wind Technicians, and administrative personnel.
 Projected wage rates are anticipated to consistent with statewide averages, and are estimated to range from $19 to $30 per hour for administrative and technical personnel, to around $48 per hour for facility management.
 These seven full time local jobs generated by the wind energy facility comprise the Project’s direct long-term employment impact.

 Operations and maintenance should also generate new jobs in other sectors of the economy through supply chain impacts and the expenditure of new and/or increased household earnings.
-Increased employment demand throughout the supply chain is estimated to result in approximately six jobs with annual earnings of around $600,000.
-In addition, it is estimated that six jobs with associated annual earnings of $500,000 will be induced through the increased household spending associated with Project operations.
-In total, while in operation, this Project is estimated to generate demand for 19 jobs with annual earnings of approximately $1,700,000.
-Total economic output, the economic activity or value of production in the state or local economy, is projected to increase by an estimated $4,300,000 as a result of Project operations and maintenance.
+In total, while in operation, this Project is estimated to generate demand for 12 jobs through secondary employment with annual earnings of approximately $1,100,000.
+This secondary employment is estimated to have an economic output of $3.7 million annually.
+Total economic output, or the economic activity or value of production in the state or local economy, is projected to increase by an estimated $4,300,000 as a result of Project operations and maintenance.

+In terms of expenditures, this project will cost a total of $38,022,563 annually for direct operational and management costs and other annual costs including property taxes and land leases.
+Of this total, an estimate $2.4 million local dollars will be spent annually.
+The table below highlights the sources of these expenditures.

+Table 13.
+Total Annual Operational Expenses